 The Department of Psychiatry addresses the psychiatric care needs of Greater Kansas City Metro area, as well as the state of Missouri, through recruiting and maintaining a highly informed faculty capable of providing state-of-the-art clinical care.
 The Department of Psychiatry faculty is entrusted with the education and training of future psychiatrists and other mental health providers at the cutting edge of knowledge in this rapidly advancing field of Medicine.
 Through engaging in research and scholarly activity and being in constant touch with recent and influential advances in Psychiatric care, UMKC Department of Psychiatry faculty disseminates this knowledge to all practitioners in this region and assures an ever improving quality of psychiatric care for all Missourians.

 Community engagement is a priority of the Department of Psychiatry.
 The Department of Psychiatry is the preferred site of training in mental health for graduates of schools of health sciences in Missouri and surrounding states.
 The treatment, training and research programs are innovative, evidence-based and inclusive of all health care disciplines.
+The Department recognizes that there are different degrees of “evidence base”.
+Teaching will adhere to the highest level of “evidence bases” published in widely available and highly regarded peer-reviewed publications.
 These programs address the mental health needs of a culturally diverse population within the region.

 The department believes that psychiatry is an integral part of the field of medicine and is committed to the BioPsychoSocial model of understanding psychiatric illnesses and proving care for patients.
 Psychiatry is an ever evolving and expanding field.
 Only by maintaining a constant watchful eye on the advances in the field that the Department of Psychiatry at UMKC can fulfill its promise to the community of educating the best providers and treating patients with exemplary skill.
 The department seeks to draw upon the body of information and skills which have evolved over time that allow us to provide relief to all categories of suffering.
 These interventions range from the somatic to the psychological and from pharmacotherapy to psychotherapy.
 They include addressing such social factors as the family and the community.
 These interventions must also be sensitive to cultural, religious, socioeconomic, and ethnic diversity.